Entire world passing through a delicate period now: PM Modi | Politics

 Entire world passing through a delicate period now: PM Modi

-Stating that the entire world is passing through a delicate period now, Prime Minister Narendra Modi Friday asserted irrespective of how deep the crisis is Indias response is even bigger.Addressing an election rally here, the PM also said that thousands of students have been brought back from Ukraine safely under the ongoing Operation Ganga, and those who are still there are being evacuated.
+Stating that the entire world is passing through a delicate period now, Prime Minister Narendra Modi Friday asserted no matter how deep the crisis is Indias response is even bigger.Addressing an election rally here, the PM also said that thousands of students have been brought back from Ukraine safely under the ongoing Operation Ganga, and those still there are being evacuated.

 - Country: